 - Discharge or release of the patient without identifying or stabilizing his or her condition

-- Misreading x-rays, blood tests, lab tests or other data – or failing to order them altogether
+- Misreading x-rays, blood tests, lab tests, or other data – or failing to order them all together

 - Laboratory errors